moshehbenavraham/Napkin-AI-API/README.md

 <td>

 ### 🌐 Web Interface
-Interactive Streamlit app for easy visual generation
+Interactive Streamlit app with advanced options and multi-language support

 ### 🎨 15+ Visual Styles
 Choose from vibrant, sketch, corporate, minimalist, and more